ScienceParkStudyGroup/Intro-Google-Earth-Engine-lesson/index.md

 | [Wrap-Up](https://geohackweek.github.io/GoogleEarthEngine/07-wrap-up/)| What are the most important GEE resources?
 Where do I find answers to my questions about GEE?
 What is happening under the hood in Earth Engine?|

 <h2>Credits</h2>
-All geohackweek instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
+All geohackweek instructional material is made available under the <a href="https://creativecommons.org/licenses/by/4.0/"> Creative Commons Attribution license.

 {% comment %}
 SCHEDULE